DawoodKhan5218/CredSniper/README.md

 ## 🎯 Use Cases

-Wi‑Fi security learning
+1: Wi‑Fi security learning

-Cybersecurity education
+2: Cybersecurity education

-Authorized penetration testing
+3: Authorized penetration testing

-Security awareness demonstrations
+4: Security awareness     demonstrations

-ESP8266 experimentation
+5: ESP8266 experimentation**

 ---

 ## 🙏 Credits

-Spacehuhn — ESP8266 Deauther & Wi‑Fi research

-ESP8266 open‑source community
+**Spacehuhn Deauther**

-This project is inspired by existing open‑source research and tools.
+*-This project is inspired by existing open‑source research and tools.*

 ---

-# ⚠️ Disclaimer
+## ⚠️ Disclaimer

-CredSniper is intended for educational and authorized security testing only.
+**CredSniper is intended for educational and authorized security testing only.**

-Use only on networks you own
+*Use only on networks you own*

-Or networks you have explicit permission to test
+*Or networks you have explicit permission to test*

-The developer is not responsible for misuse, damage, or illegal activity.
+*The developer is not responsible for misuse, damage, or illegal activity.*

 ---